 How Do You Choose Knitting Needles?

-If you’re looking for a complete set, yarn, needles, project and all so you don’t have do make any decisions, a knitting starter kit might be for you.
+Looking for a complete set – yarn, needles, project, so you don’t have to decide?
+Get a knitting starter kit.

 The Best Beginner Needle Sizes

-The needle size you use relies on what yarn weight your particular garment calls for.
-If you’re unsure, the yarn label recommends a needle size.
-Easy.
+The needle size relies on what yarn weight your particular garment needs.
+The yarn label recommends a needle size.

 Is It Easier To Knit With Big Or Small Needles?

-Bigger size needles are best for beginners because they are easier to handle.
+Bigger size needles are best for beginners.
 Knitting with larger needles and yarn makes larger stitches.
-Your project knits up much faster than if you used small needles.

 What’s The Best Needle Size For Beginners?